 One of the answers you get from some of the vendors selling you data center fabrics is “you can use any topology you wish” and then they start to rattle off an impressive list of buzzword-bingo-winning terms like full mesh, hypercube and Clos fabric.
 While full mesh sounds like a great idea (after all, what could possibly go wrong if every switch can talk directly to any other switch), it’s actually the worst possible architecture (apart from the fully randomized Monkey Design).

 Guess what … unless you have a perfectly symmetrical traffic pattern, you’ve just wasted most of the intra-fabric bandwidth.
-For example, if you’re doing a lot of vMotion between servers attached to switches A and B, the maximum throughput you can get is 20 Gbps (even though you have 140 Gbps of uplink bandwidth on every single switch).
+For example, if you’re doing a lot of vMotion between servers attached to switches A and B, the maximum throughput you can get is 20 Gbps (even though you have 160 Gbps of uplink bandwidth on every single switch).

-Now let’s burn a bit more of our budget: buy two more switches, and wire all ten of them in a Clos fabric.
-You have just enough ports on the two “core” switches to connect 80 Gbps of uplink bandwidth from each “edge” switch to each of them (sometimes directly, sometimes splitting 40 GE port on the edge switch into 4 x 10GE and using port channel across eight 10 GE uplinks).
+Now let’s burn a bit more budget: buy two more switches with 40GE ports, and wire all ten of them in a Clos fabric.
+You’ll get 80 Gbps of uplink bandwidth from each edge switch to each core switch.

 Have we gained anything (apart from some goodwill from our friendly vendor/system integrator)?

 Since publishing this blog post I created a whole series of webinars on data center fabrics, leaf-and-spine fabric architectures, and EVPN.
-If you prefer to have online support and someone reviewing your design assignments, check out the Designing and Building Data Center Fabrics online course.